Ted-V/selenium-demo/README.md

 # Project Overview: Automated UI Testing with JavaScript, Selenium WebDriver, and Mocha

 ## About
-This overview describes a personal project I developed to help me learn various testing tools and concepts.
+This overview describes a personal project I developed to help me learn Selenium WebDriver and Mocha Test Framework.

 In this project, I used:
 * Node.js to set up my project directory.